CelticHeroesSuggestions/Database/events/samhain2013_shop_fellspine_jewelry.md

-# Samhain 2013: Fellspine Shop
+# Samhain 2013: Fellspine and Jewelry Shop

 * What: Spawn point for the Samhain 2011 event shop.
 * Why: This shop was very popular and would be a nice revival for the game.